symlex/symlex-docs/docs/tradeoffs.md

 Give it a try if you already like Symfony and would like to work in a leaner, more agile way.

+!!! quote
+    Choice is the enemy of productivity.
+Put another way, if your solution does everything, and has no opinions about anything, then it solves nothing.<br> ― *Asim Aslam*

 ## Pros ##

 - By far the fastest PHP framework according to [phpbenchmarks.com](http://www.phpbenchmarks.com/en/)